vinayhegde1990/career-notes/docs/source/Expat-Ready-Reckoner.rst

 Expatriate Data
 *************************

-*Some useful links to cover a ready reckoner for people looking to migrate overseas for a career*
+*Some useful links to browse when looking to migrate overseas for a career*

 #######################################